kekse1/erase.js/README.md

 # Erase.js

 > [!NOTE]
-> Nearly finished the code.. it should already work.. maybe.
+> I'm sure the newest version should work well now..

 The plan is to wipe all the [**Termux Linux**](https://termux.dev/) files on my smartphone (more/less) securely.. by traversing a directory and